CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/MediaPlayerElement.md

 ## About MediaPlayerElement control

 The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
 The Windows Forms version is coming soon, and it will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
-You can find additional related types (such as event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.
+You can find additional related types (such as enums and event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

 Internally, this control wraps the UWP [Windows.UI.Xaml.Controls.MediaPlayerElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement) control.